 A party in a court case who wishes to appeal a district court's (käräjäoikeus) ruling must give notice of intent to appeal no later than on the seventh day from the date on which the district court's ruling was given.
 The deadline for submitting an appeal is 30 days from the date on which the district court's ruling was given.
 The appellant must submit his or her letter of appeal to the district court's registry no later than on the last day of the deadline, during office hours.
 With regard to rulings delivered by a Court of Appeal (hovioikeus), the time limit for applying for leave to appeal and submitting a letter of appeal is 60 days from the date on which the Court of Appeal delivered its ruling.
-The appellant must submit his or her letter of appeal and the appeal and the appeal itself, to the Court of Appeal's registry no later than on the last day of the deadline.
+The appellant must submit his or her letter of appeal, which must be addressed to the Supreme Court (korkein oikeus) and be accompanied by an application for leave to appeal and the appeal itself, to the Court of Appeal's registry no later than on the last day of the deadline.